OpenRockets/web-dev-error-solutions/errors/nextjs/next-js-middleware-handling-error-middleware-response-is-not-a-response-object/README.md

+# 🐞 Next.js Middleware: Handling `Error: Middleware response is not a Response object`

 This document addresses a common error encountered when working with Next.js Middleware: `Error: Middleware response is not a Response object`.
 This error occurs when your middleware function doesn't return a valid `Response` object, preventing the middleware from properly handling requests.